-Candidates pay for all exam fees.
+Candidates pay for all exam fees with an administration fee added.

 All late entries or amendment fees are paid by the Department, unless a candidate/parent has requested the change, in which case the candidate will pay.

 The disability discrimination act (DDA), special needs and access arrangements